Ficool

 'Here!' he called, pointing at a spot.

-'See?' he said.
+'See?' his past self said.
 'You can do it.'

-I shook my head, hands trembling.
+Lucian shook his head, hands trembling.
 "Stop."

-He glared, his voice sharp and cold.
+His past self glared, his voice sharp and cold.
 'You want a little motivation?'

 "No!"